Smear Tests: Ask The Body Experts

-This is crazy news considering cervical screenings prevent up to 75% of cervical cancers from developing.
-So in support of Cervical Screening Awareness Week, our resident Pink Parcel GP, Dr. Tatiana Lapa, explains everything you need to know about cervical screenings.
+Smear tests prevent up to 75% of cervical cancers from developing.
+Here, our resident Pink Parcel GP, Dr. Tatiana Lapa, explains everything there is to know about cervical screenings.

 Does a smear test hurt?